 Nineteen Word Circle: Here’s another Word Circle puzzle (listed in correct order) which may be downloaded from the Resources tab: BOOK COVER LETTER HEAD STONE GROUND WHEAT FIELD MOUSE PAD THAI LAND MASS MEDIA REPORT CARD GAME CLOCK WORK

 DIY Word Circles: Break your group into smaller teams, and challenge them to develop their own word circle puzzles.
-The basic idea is to take a ‘single’ words and combine it with another word so that they form a common phrase or word.
+The basic idea is to take a ‘single’ word and combine it with another word so that they form a common phrase or word.
 For example, a familiar phrase from two words might be ‘Board Game’ or ‘Finger Food.’
 Familiar words from two single words might be ‘infuse’ or ‘weekend.’

 Picture Word Circles: Use images or pictures instead of words.
 This ramps up the challenge because you must first decipher what the word is the image is portraying, and then, of course, construct the circle.